fereshteh-ahmadnezhad/today-i-learned/toefl/writing.md

 7. The lecturer, however, finds the ... impractical and explains why the advantages mentioned in the passage are actually **disadvantages in disguise**.
 8. The reading passage holds on the view that ...
 9. The reading passage posses the idea that ...
+10. The lecturer cast doubts on them/this issue.

 # Task Two